ChoiceCoin/Switch/README.md

 ____________________________________________________________
-# Lightswitch
+# Switch

-Lightswitch project for Choice Coin using Algorand Smart Contracts.
+Switch project for Choice Coin using Algorand Smart Contracts.

 ____________________________________________________________
 **v1.0**

-Lightswitch **v1.0** takes in one Choice and switches it for two Choice.
+Switch **v1.0** takes in one Choice and switches it for two Choice.

 1. Sender sends 1 Choice to Application ID 2307526839
 2. Smart Contract recieves 1 Choice, user address, and smart signature.